"A musician must make music,

 I've discovered that I love watercolors!
 It started with a little travel set of W&N Cotman Compact Set of half pan watercolors.
 After some time, I wanted to add colors that I frequently attempted to mix.
 So I researched palettes to find a selection of colors to extend my current set.
-So I bought another travel set (because I wanted the box), removed the duplicates for future use, and bought 4 Winsor & Newton half pans, including Payne's Gray and Cadmium Orange.
+So I bought another travel set (because I wanted the box), removed the duplicates for future use, and bought 4 Winsor & Newton half pans.

-A few months later...
-8 more, including Quanacridone Crimson, Sepia and Hooker's Green.
-So 24 spots are filled.
+Now 24 spots are filled.
 Yes, I know that I can make all colors with a few basics.
 I understand that.
 But I am a realist.
 I want to sit down, paint for a bit at a time, and have the colors I want ready to roll.
 I still mix a lot of colors to get variations in my work.

 I'm a beginner at color mixing, because I still don't understand why certain colors work together and others don't.
 My analytical number-crunching brain doesn't grasp the science.
-And I believe a sewing machine is magical, because I don't understand it!
 The Color Mixing Bible is a great book on mixing colors, with grids showing the color result when you mix two colors of acrylic, oil, watercolor, etc. There are charts for different mediums.
 I don't use it as a color recipe book, but it has really helped me.

 So that's the long story leading up to this watercolor piece.
-As in Color Play, the idea was to draw some simple curves and to paint the remainder freehand with just a #8 pointed round.
+The idea was to draw some simple curves and to paint the remainder freehand with a #8 pointed round.
 It's a challenge, and I like challenges, especially those where I learn something in the process.